wetryingtodorock/getblock-docs/en/rpc-service/fuse/ws/fuse_shh_hasIdentity.md

 ---
-title: fuse:shh_hasIdentity \[WebSocket\] {disallowed}
+title: shh_hasIdentity  {disallowed} - Fuse Network
-description: Checks if the client hold the private keys for a given identity.
+description: Example code for the shh_hasIdentity  {disallowed} ws method. Сomplete guide on how to use shh_hasIdentity  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters